marci07iq/NATBuster/README.md

   - Optional, an advanced user could set these properties, if known and static
   - Multiple servers needed to test NAT properties.
 - Client application: Constantly running in background, connected to C2.
 Waiting to receive connection requests from other clients.
+  - Should also include features for key generation, user access control, .. so the user doesn't need to edit config files

 ## Security:
 - C2 server only acts to facilitate message passing between devices.